Our Mission

 - Executive Director: Patrice Murphy

-- Communications and Engagement Coordinator: Ani Sarkisian
+- Communications and Engagement Coordinator: Julie Kent

-Board of Trustees (2023)
+Board of Trustees (2024)

 Our dedicated Board of Trustees represents both towns of Manchester and Essex, and brings a broad range of experiences and ideas to our organization.
 From the fiduciary responsibilities of owning land, and monitoring conservation restrictions, to the acquisition and stewardship of land, our trustees are fully engaged in our mission.
 Defending Shingle Place Hill and other tracts of land from inappropriate development has been a key issue for us, and our board has risen to the challenge while ensuring that we are also looking forward to the future to expand our conservation corridors.

-- Matthias Plum, President, Essex
+- Matt Plum, President, Essex

-- Albert M. Creighton, III, Vice President/Secretary, Manchester
+- Mory Creighton, Vice President/Secretary, Manchester

 - Jonathan Calder, Treasurer, Essex